 Common Advertising Methods

-There are many different types of advertising that are typically used by small businesses:
+There are many different types of advertising that are typically used by small businesses.

-- Local website advertising – Many municipalities and Chamber of Commerce chapters have websites that provide listings of local businesses.
+- Local website advertising: Many municipalities and Chamber of Commerce chapters have websites that provide listings of local businesses.

-- Business web pages – Creating and maintaining a professional web site with clearly outlined descriptions of business offerings, optimized for search traffic.
+- Business web pages: Creating and maintaining a professional website with clearly outlined descriptions of business offerings, optimized for search traffic.

-- Email – Requires a customer email list and adherence to anti-spam regulations.
+- Email: Requires a customer email list and adherence to anti-spam regulations.
 Email newsletters can be useful for keeping in touch with existing customers and passing on information about new products or services.

-- Facebook – Taking advantage of social media by creating a business Facebook page and using it to regularly promote products and services.
+- Facebook: Taking advantage of social media by creating a business Facebook page and using it to regularly promote products and services.
 A common advertising venue for businesses such as restaurants who use Facebook fan pages to promote new menu items or specials and to receive feedback from customers.
 There are also a number of available 3 for doing business on Facebook.

-- Twitter – Assuming the business has Twitter followers tweets can be used to send out short promotional messages.
+- Twitter: Assuming the business has Twitter followers tweets can be used to send out short promotional messages.

-- Yellow Pages – Usage of the printed pages is also in decline.
+Yellow Pages: Usage of the printed pages is also in decline.
 However, there is an online version.

-- Direct mail – Can be very useful.
+Direct mail: Can be very useful.
 Can be costly if sent via post, but even without a mailing list brochures, flyers, etc. can still be delivered directly to residences and/or businesses in targeted geographic areas.
-Unfortunately statistics show that nearly half of direct mail ads are unread by recipients and tossed away as "junk mail".
+Unfortunately, statistics show that nearly half of direct mail ads are unread by recipients and tossed away as "junk mail."

 Cable TV and radio – Cable companies often have local info channels that offer affordable advertising for small businesses.

-- Cold calling – By phone or in person can still be surprisingly effective.
+Cold calling – By phone or in person can still be surprisingly effective.
 As an example, while on a call a service company can take the opportunity to visit neighboring residences/businesses and mention their services (or drop off flyers or brochures).
 Phone solicitation is now illegal in Canada to numbers registered in the National Do Not Call List unless the business has an existing relationship to the customer.

-- Vehicle (wrap) advertising – Turning a vehicle into a “mobile billboard” is an excellent way to maximize business exposure.
-Vehicle ads are eye catching and in a major metro area can be seen over a million times a month.
+Vehicle (wrap) advertising – Turning a vehicle into a “mobile billboard” is an excellent way to maximize business exposure.
+Vehicle ads are eye-catching and in a major metro area can be seen over a million times a month.

-Online Advertising is Taking Over
+Online Advertising Taking Over

 Online advertising continues to grow rapidly, with over $229 billion invested globally in online advertising in 2017.
 According to statista, this is projected to rise to $335 billion by 2020.